MahnoorShahid5432/Mahnoor-About-Me-/README.md

 ### 💼 Professional Highlights

 - **Cashmere AI**: Developed an advisor-prospect affinity model that improved match quality by 25%, boosting engagement rates and informing product roadmap for dashboard automation
-- **British American Tobacco**: Led the end-to-end product launch pipeline for APMEA — aligning sourcing, logistics, and regional launches across 10+ countries
+- **British American Tobacco**: Led the end-to-end product launch pipeline for Modern Oral products across APMEA region — aligning sourcing, logistics, and regional launches across 10+ countries
-- **TotalEnergies**: Spearheaded the expansion of a B2B retail portal, integrating 3-year financial history and enhancing fuel order planning accuracy by 30%
+- **TotalEnergies**: "Led technical enhancements to TotalEnergies’ B2B retailer portal for fuel customers and collaborated on the development of a mystery audit mobile app, streamlining compliance tracking and improving fuel station performance insights through real-time reporting and analytics.

 ---

-### 📈 Current Focus
+### 📈 What I'm Exploring Right Now

-- 🚗 Fleet Optimization using Geospatial Analytics & Telemetry Data
+- 🚗 **Fleet Optimization with Geospatial & Telemetry Data**
-- 🤖 Experimentation Frameworks for AI Product Evaluation
+- 🤖 **AI Experimentation & A/B Testing Frameworks**
-- 📊 Real-Time Dashboards with Streamlit + APIs
+- 📊 **Real-Time Dashboards with Streamlit & APIs**
+- 📈 **Advanced Data Visualization**
-- 📉 Time-Series ML for Predictive Maintenance & Sales Forecasting
+- 📉 **Time-Series Forecasting for Maintenance & Sales**

 ---

 ### 🤝 Let’s Connect!

-I'm always open to:
+I am always open to:
 - 🎯 Collaborating on Data & Product projects
 - 💡 Brainstorming business ideas at the intersection of analytics & ops
 - 🧭 Chatting career paths in tech, product, and analytics